Reading time: 5 min.

 How can I conceal the fact that I have had a hair transplant?

-There are a few things you can do to avoid your co-workers finding out about your hair transplant.
+There are a few ways to hide your hair transplant and avoid uncomfortable questions from your co-workers.
 Immediately after the procedure, there will be some visible red spots and scabbing.
 If you are able to wear a head covering at work then you can potentially return to work much more quickly.
 This may require a discreet conversation with your line manager whereby you let them know about the hair transplant procedure and request permission to wear a loose-fitting hat or head covering at work for the next few days.

 Some people worry that wearing a hat can cause hair loss but this is rarely the case.
 Just make sure that avoid wearing a tight-fitting hat as this can dislodge the transplanted follicles and cause complications post-hair transplant.
 Loose zip-up hoodies are great to hide your scalp when out and can also provide protection against harsh direct sunlight.
 Find out how soon you can wear a hat after your hair transplant.